 - Bind open and close columns to Value 1 and Value 2 accordingly.

-- Style arrows, or candles, to your convenience using Styling > Arrows > Stroke.
+- Style ranges, or candles, to your convenience using Styling > Ranges> Stroke.
 We used red for low close, and blue for high close.

 Save yourself some time for the next candlestick chart.
-Keep one version as a template and take a copy to re-use it with new data.
-Make sure to bind both new Arrow charts to the same datasheet after copying.
+Keep one version as a template and make a copy to re-use it with new data.
+Make sure to bind both new Range charts to the same datasheet after copying.